DanteLore/bdd-pyspark/README.md

 ## Slightly More Complex Example

 In real life you might have lots of tables which need to be joined, filtered and aggregated to create the data you need.
-Here's an example of that - maybe not as complex asreal life, but you get the idea...
+Here's an example of that - maybe not as complex as real life, but you get the idea...
 ```gherkin
 Scenario: Three way join and filter: Hourly report on sales volume of strong beers in shops
     Given a spark session